 - Completion of a college level Mathematics and English course with a grade of “C” or higher.

-- Achieved a combined Scholastic Aptitude Test (SAT) score of approximately 920 (Critical Reading 480; Math 440) or higher.
-SAT scores over four years old are not accepted by the college.
+- Achieved Scholastic Aptitude Test (SAT) scores of the following: Writing 500 or Critical Reading 500; Math 500 or higher.
+SAT scores over five years old are not accepted by the college.

-- Achieved a composite American College Test (ACT) score of 19 (Verbal 19; Math 19) or higher.
-ACT scores over four years old are not accepted by the college.
+- Achieved a composite American College Test (ACT) score of Reading 20 or English 18; Math 22 or higher.
+ACT scores over five years old are not accepted by the College.

 - Graduation from an accredited institution with an associate degree or higher.